den-materials/intro-jquery/README.md

 ## Conclusion

-- jQuery makes JavaScript super friendly and easy to write. a lot of websites are using jQuery, soon you will too.
+- jQuery makes JavaScript super friendly and easy to write.
+A lot of websites are using jQuery, soon you will too.
 Remember that it's always good to know how to use what is called vanilla JavaScript, or JavaScript without a library.

 - Please spend some time reviewing [the documentation](https://api.jquery.com/).